 Employee Health Clinics care for acute and primary care needs of UTRGV employees and their dependents.
 The clinics are also employee flu clinics and provide other preventive health measures that may be needed.
-UTRGV Employee Health

-Clinics support Environment Health and Safety employees, in ensuring they are well but safe in their jobs, i.e. mask fitting, annual TB testing, and minor workman's compensation needs.
+Seasonal flu shots and other vaccinations available, walk ins are available during flu shot season.
+UTRGV Employee Health Clinics support Environmental Health and Safety employees, in ensuring they are well but safe in their jobs, i.e. mask fitting, annual TB testing, and minor workman's compensation needs.